cockroachdb/docs/src/current/cockroachcloud/egress-perimeter-controls.md

 ## Before you begin

-- You need a {{ site.data.products.dedicated }} cluster.
-Egress Perimeter Controls are not supported for {{ site.data.products.serverless }} clusters.
+- You need a CockroachDB {{ site.data.products.dedicated }} cluster.
+Egress Perimeter Controls are not supported for CockroachDB {{ site.data.products.serverless }} clusters.
 - Your cluster must be a **Private Cluster**, with no public IP addresses on its nodes.
 Refer to [Private Clusters]({% link cockroachcloud/private-clusters.md %}).
 - You need a service account with `admin` privilege or Cluster Admin role on clusters in your organization.
 You can provision service accounts and API keys in CockroachDB Cloud Console.
 Refer to [Service Accounts]({% link cockroachcloud/managing-access.md %}#manage-service-accounts).